DinoPathTeam/TripleWrapper/README.md

 - **GNOME Disks** - Inspiration for the storage panel UI
 - **Libadwaita** - Modern GTK4 widgets
 - **BLAKE3** - Fast cryptographic hashing

+**This work is still in progress.
+The app is stable.
+If you have any issue using it, please report it**

 ---